ckxz/one-shot-learning/README.md

 a) k-NN algorithm

-b) Siamese Neural Network (Koch et al, 2015, https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf).
+b) Siamese Neural Network (G. Koch, R. Zemel and R. Salakhutdinov.
+“Siamese neural networks for one-shot image recognition”.
+In: ICML deep learning workshop.
+Vol. 2.
+2015.).
 It can be run using different configurations:
 	First parameter specifies the mode under which we want to run it: train/test.
 	Second parameters refers to the loss function: binary_crossentropy Third parameter allows choosing if any pre-trained networks are going to be used for the branches: